+Fig 9: Change reference taxonomy used at importation

 There can also appear errors if you use the wrong format, for example for numeric fields like totalNumber.
 Import file *.txt must be corrected and reimported in that case.

+It is also possible (but not recommended) to create people’s name left unrecognized before re-checking the data.
+In this case the name and surname will be merged in the same field, and groups of collectors will be imported as one value.

 Step 4: Import OK lines